Emergency Evacuation 101

 9. How many injuries were reported?

-10. How many safety professionals / employees were helping to manage the emergency evacuation?
+10. How many safety professionals/employees were helping to manage the emergency evacuation?

 11. What mistakes did the safety professionals report that could be corrected?

-How is post event information used for improvements?
+How is post-event information used for improvements?

 What post-emergency regulatory reporting is required?